How does ‘Prenatal Peace’ work?

 Is this test safe?

-Compared to invasive methods, such as amniocentesis or chronic villus sampling, this non-invasive test poses no risk of miscarrying, since it only requires a standard medical blood draw from the mother.
+Compared to the invasive methods, such as chronic villus sampling or amniocentesis, this non-invasive test carries no risk of miscarrying, since it only requires a medical blood draw from the expectant mother.

 Will I still need a diagnostic test?